croedel/MTECmqtt/README.md

 * No additional hardware or modifications of your Inverter required
 * Enables to read out more than 80 parameters from your Inverter
 * Works within you LAN - no internet connection required
-* Enables fast polling of essential data (e.g. every 10s)
+* Enables frequent polling of essential data (e.g. every 10s)
 * Uses the standard communication protocol 'Modbus RTU over TCP'
+* MQTT broker integration, enabling an easy integration into almost any EMS or home automation tool
+* Home Assistant (https://www.home-assistant.io) auto discovery via MQTT
+* Easy integration into evcc (https://evcc.io), which enables PV surplus charging
 * Easy to use commandline-tool
-* MQTT broker integration, enabling an easy integration into almost any EMS or home automation tool
-* Home Assistant auto discovery via MQTT

 I hope you like it and it will help you with for your EMS or home automation project :-) !